On Strict Higher C*-categories: Strict Involutive Higher Categories

-If the involutivity condition~\eqref{eq: involutivity} holds, the two previous folding maps are mutually inverses.
 Here below we show ${}_\bullet(\Phi_\bullet)=\Phi$, the proof of $({}_\bullet\Phi)_\bullet$ is similarly obtained in a ``specular way'':\footnote{Notice that, we have used the exchange properties involving at least a pair of arrows in $\Cs^1$, with the exception of the three passages leading to equations~\eqref{eq: 1}~\eqref{eq: 2}~\eqref{eq: 3}, where at least one object and at least one adjunction unit/counit was involved.}

 The maps $\dag$, $\ddag$ are not necessarily involutive since, in general, ${}_\bullet(\Phi_\bullet)\neq\Phi$ and $({}_\bullet\Phi)_\bullet\neq\Phi$; but, when the conjugation map $x\mapsto(R_x,\cj{R}_x)$ satisfies the involutivity condition~\eqref{eq: involutivity}, $\dag$ and $\ddag$ are indeed involutions: